-On May 2015, the government of AP stated that Chief Minister N Chandrababu Naidu planned to complete the Optic Fiber Grid project – AP FiberNet – in three years, with Dusshera 2018 being the deadline.
+On May 2015, the Government of AP stated that Chief Minister N Chandrababu Naidu planned to complete the Optic Fiber Grid project – AP FiberNet – in three years, with Dusshera 2018 being the deadline.
 The idea is to provide broadband connectivity at a lower rate, ensuring advancement in sectors like education, agriculture, rural development and digital literacy.
-A 55,000 Km long optical fiber cable was prepared for the very purpose.
+A 55,000 Km long optical fiber cable was prepared for this very purpose.
 Providing free connectivity to villages, educational institutions, hospitals and government institutions is the idea.